spacefreak86/pyquarantine-milter/README.md

 * **add_disclaimer**
   Append or prepend disclaimer to text and/or html body parts.
   * **action**
     Action to perform with the disclaimer.
-Possible values are:
+    Possible values:
     * append
     * prepend
   * **html_template**